boschrexroth/node-red-contrib-ctrlx-automation/doc/REFERENCE.md

 Possible values are:

 * `value only`: In this case, only the value of the Data Layer node is returned as a javascript variable in the `msg.payload` variable.
 * `value + type (json)`: The `msg.payload` will hold a json object which contains an attribute `value` that contains the value of the Data Layer node and an attribute `type` which contains the Data Layer type encoded as a string.
+(Default)

 **Note:** The type-system of the ctrlX Data Layer is more fine granular than the type-system of javascript and Node-RED.
 For example, in javascript there is only `Number` for all kind of floating-point, signed or unsigned numbers.
 In the Data Layer exist different kind of distinct data types like in other programming languages.
 E.g. `int8` , `uint8`, .. ,`int64`, `uint64`, `float`, `double`.
 When returning the payload as `value only` you will lose the information about the original data value.
 So depending on your use-case you might chose the right payload format.
 E.g. if you want to forward the value for display in an user interface the original data type might not be of interest and it is more handy to already have the value in the `msg.payload` variables.
 In other use-cases, where you might want to do calculations or analytics on top of the values it might be necessary to know the original data type.
 For a detailed overview of the different data types and the mapping to javascript have a look at the [data type reference](DATATYPES.md).

 **Hint:** Some nodes in the Data Layer expect, that type of the value has to be explicitly specified in case of a `WRITE` request.
 In this case it is not possible to write the value with the payload setting of `value only` and the node will return a `DL_TYPE_MISMATCH` error.
 The only chance is to set the payload setting to `value + type (json)` and to provide a json object with `value` and `type` attribute in `msg.payload`.
 In order to find out which type is expected by the node you can query the documentation of the specific Data Layer node or you may perform a `READ` request on the same node to find out what the returned data type is.
 Usually, the same data type is expected on a `WRITE` request.

+#### Limits for number of active requests

+The limits can be used to prevent, that the flow gets overloaded when the rate at which requests are sent from the flow is constantly higher than the rate at which these can be processed on server side.
+To do so, all further requests get dropped as long as the number of active requests (i.e. pending responses) is higher than the `Error` limit.
+This case can also be catched by the `catch` node.
+When the number of active requests reaches the `Warning` limit only a warning message will be logged.

 #### Name